c3imob/test-repo/README.md

    ```

 ## Environment variables
-See `.env.example` for all required values, including OpenAI, NextAuth, database, and Stripe secrets.
+See `.env.example` for all required values, including Ollama, NextAuth, database, and Stripe secrets.

 ## License
 MIT